swiftlang/swift-org-website/documentation/cxx-interop/project-build-setup.md

 )
 ```

-Swift package manager will automatically generate a module map for the C++
+Swift Package Manager will automatically generate a module map for the C++
 library in this package, as it can find an umbrella header in the sources:

 ```shell